nevesnunes/env/common/code/cheats/net.md

 # CRUD

+HTTP methods:
-HTTP POST - Creates a resource
+- POST - Creates a resource
-HTTP GET - Reads data for a resource
+- GET - Reads data for a resource
-HTTP PUT - Update a resource's data
+- PUT - Update a resource's data
-HTTP DELETE - Deletes a resource
+- DELETE - Deletes a resource

 # GraphQL